Your Community

 1. Phone an attorney (or two or even three)

 I often hear women say they “aren’t ready” to talk to a lawyer.
 It might be that they can’t yet wrap their heads around what is happening, or they’re afraid they might “escalate things” or they don’t know what kind of attorney they want (a mediator or a litigator?).
 Do not put it off.
 Do it now.
 Knowing early on where you stand and what your options are will help you enormously.
 Connecting with a knowledgeable, experienced professional who has your back will also give you a sense of strength and readiness.
 Not sure how to find a good matrimonial attorney?
 Consider asking friends who’ve been through a divorce, or an attorney you know and trust, if they can refer you to a good family lawyer.
 Don’t hire an attorney who doesn’t specialize in family law.
-For suggestions of lawyers in the NY area, check out UNtied’s Professional Directory).
+(You can use UNtied’s vetted directory of family lawyers to get started.)

 Prepare for Divorce with the Right Documents